-Health and safety: Although campus life has been solidly in-person for over a year, COVID-19 has not disappeared.
+Health and safety: Although campus life has been solidly in-person for nearly two years now, COVID-19 has not disappeared.
 You are strongly encouraged to make efforts to protect the health of your fellow students and instructors: Stay up-to-date with your vaccinations.
 Support your classmates who choose to wear masks.
 If you are feeling unwell or have recently tested positive, please stay home, and ask a classmate to fill you in on what you may have missed.